reimagined/hacker-news-resolve/README.md

 ### Story View

 Implement the [StoryDetails](./client/containers/StoryDetails.js) container to display a story by id with additional information.
-Delete import stories actions and `mapDispatchToProps`.
+Delete the actions import and `mapDispatchToProps`.
-`ChildrenComments` will be implemented later, so delete its import and usage in JSX.
+`ChildrenComments` is implemented later, so delete its import and usage in JSX.

 Add the created container to [routes](./client/routes.js) with the `/storyDetails/:storyId` path.

 ### Submit View

-Implement [the `Submit` container](./client/containers/Submit.js) to add new stories.
+Implement the [Submit](./client/containers/Submit.js) container to add new stories.
 Temporary delete actions import and `mapDispatchToProps`.

 Add the created container to [routes](./client/routes.js) with the `/submit` path.